ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 - Declarative [Apps](#services-nextcloud-server-options-shb.nextcloud.apps) Configuration - no need
   to configure those with the UI.
   - [LDAP](#services-nextcloud-server-usage-ldap) app: enables app and sets up integration with an existing LDAP server.
+  - [OIDC](#services-nextcloud-server-usage-oidc) app: enables app and sets up integration with an existing OIDC server.
   - [Preview Generator](#services-nextcloud-server-usage-previewgenerator) app: enables app and sets up required cron job.
   - [Only Office](#services-nextcloud-server-usage-onlyoffice) app: enables app and sets up Only